 Each case is unique, but in general, you will be able to discharge more debts by filing Chapter 13 bankruptcy.
 Some of the debts that are dischargeable in Chapter 13 bankruptcy proceedings but not in Chapter 7 bankruptcy proceedings include:

-If you are interested in discharging your debts, contact the skilled attorneys at Mitchell & Hammond as soon as possible.
+If you are interested in discharging your debts, contact the skilled bankruptcy attorneys at Hammond Law Firm as soon as possible.
 Tell us more about your finances so we can determine the most effective way to discharge your debts.
 With our help, you can retake control of your finances and obtain the fresh financial start you need.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.